Rental Living Code of Practice

-The principles of a new Build to Rent (BTR) Code of Practice have been announced.
+The principles of a new Rental Living Code of Practice have been announced.

-View the principles for the BTR Code of Practice:
+View the principles for the Rental Living Code of Practice:

 The Code is underpinned by a Customer Charter – a commitment from the sector on how it provides fairness and quality to residents.
-This is a draft at this stage.
-It defines a new benchmark for service, quality, sustainability, security and good governance across Build to Rent, demonstrating the standards and culture of the sector to government, policy makers and local authorities, as well as other stakeholders.
+A draft at this stage, it defines a new benchmark for service, quality, sustainability, security and good governance across Rental Living, demonstrating the standards and culture of the sector to government, policy makers and local authorities, as well as other stakeholders.

 To see the updated Code of Practice principles: